1300 241 141

 Cygnet Bay – Oolin Sunday Island & Pearl Farm Tour

 Enjoy a great breakfast at the Homestead Restaurant.
 Today's activities will be dependent on tide time and weather and may be reversed.
 No times have been set for today's activities.
 Experience a half-day tour on the blue, blue waters of the Sunday Islands with Oolin Sunday Island Cultural Tours.
 Learn how these massive tidal currents were used by the Jawi people to hunt, fish and trade.
 Navigate whirlpools and eddies.
 Visit secluded bays, swim in crystal clear waters, learn about saltwater culture and discover the history of Sunday Island Mission.
 A picnic lunch will be served.
 You will also join a Cygnet Bay Pearl Farm tour.
 This tour will give you an insight into the fascinating history of pearling in Cygnet Bay and how pearls are cultivated.
 Cygnet Bay pearls are renowned as some of the most sought-after and beautiful pearls in the world.
 There will be time to go for a swim or take a walk and explore your surrounds.
 Time and weather permitting there may also be time for a guided walk along the shoreline, learning about the traditional way women used to hunt and fish for their families.
 Alternatively, Rosanna may suggest an alternate experience for the group.
 After dinner, join Rosanna for stargazing and storytelling.
-Accommodation: Cygnet Bay Pearlers Village, Eco Tents.
+Accommodation: Cygnet Bay Pearlers Village, Safari Tents.
 Breakfast, Lunch and Dinner provided.

 Day 4